-CNN Ratings: 2015-2017 Rankings Deciphered & Has Trump Made An Impact?
+CNN Ratings, 2015-2017 Rankings Deciphered — Has Trump Made An Impact?

 — Mediaite (@Mediaite) February 16, 2017

-CNN ratings are almost always in the top ten, but Fox News comes out on top more often than not, according to TVNewser, which may be surprising to some people, since Fox is notoriously known for being Republican-friendly and Democrat-unfriendly.
+CNN ratings are almost always in the top 10, but Fox News comes out on top more often than not, according to Adweek‘s TVNewser, which may be surprising to some people, since Fox is notoriously known for being Republican-friendly and Democrat-unfriendly.

-In what is called the “Scoreboard”, the site ranks the Fox News Channel (FNC), CNN, MSNBC and HLN for any given day and night.
+In what is called the “Scoreboard,” the site ranks the Fox News Channel (FNC), CNN, MSNBC and HLN for any given day and night.
 On Wednesday for example, FNC beat out the other networks for both day and primetime viewership.
 After FNC came CNN, then MSNBC followed by HLN.

 The Scoreboard also provides the rough estimate of viewers per channel during the day and night, as well as the viewership from 4 p.m.
 EST to 10 p.m.
 EST, breaking up each network by the host of each hour.
-Bill O’Reilly, who hosts The O’Reilly Factor, beats out all other competition and the anchors who share that slot with him, which are CNN’s Anderson Cooper, MSNBC’s Christopher Hayes and HLN’s Ashleigh Banfield, individually don’t even reach half of O’Reilly’s viewership.
+Bill O’Reilly, who hosts The O’Reilly Factor, beats out all other competition, and the anchors who share that slot with him, which are CNN’s Anderson Cooper, MSNBC’s Christopher Hayes, and HLN’s Ashleigh Banfield, individually don’t even reach half of O’Reilly’s viewership.

 CNN ratings for the week of February 6 put them at fourth place for days and ninth place for primetime.
-FNC is at number one for both.
+FNC is at No. 1 for both.
 TVNewser points out that last year during this exact week, CNN ratings ranked 31 points lower for daytime and four points higher for the evening.

 When factoring in all basic cable channels (not just other news outlets) for the week of February 6, HGTV, AMC, and USA all beat out CNN during primetime hours.
 For daytime hours, HGTV and Nickelodeon had more viewers than CNN.
 Again, FNC beats out all other channels for both day and night.